PrincetonUniversity/python-data-vis/README.md

 ### Setup

-This notebook in this repository can used on Google Colab or on the Adroit cluster.
+The notebook in this repository can used on [Google Colab](https://colab.research.google.com/github/PrincetonUniversity/python-data-vis/blob/main/python_data_vis.ipynb) or on the Adroit or Della clusters using [OnDemand Jupyter](https://researchcomputing.princeton.edu/support/knowledge-base/jupyter).

 ### Getting Help